linkedin/lambda-learner/README.md

 ## What is it

-Lambda Learner is a library for iterative training of a class of supervised machine learning models called Generalized Additive Mixed-Effect (GAME) models.
+Lambda Learner is a library for iterative incremental training of a class of supervised machine learning models.
+Using the Generalized Additive Mixed-Effect (GAME) framework, one can divde a model into two components, (a) Fixed effects - a typically large fixed-effects model (generalization) that is trained on the whole dataset to improve the model’s performance on previously unseen user-item pairs, and (b) Random effects - a series of simpler linear random-effects models (memorization) trained on data corresponding to each entity (e.g. user or article or ad) for more granular personalization.

+Typically, the fixed effects is modeled using [Tensorflow](https://github.com/tensorflow/tensorflow), [DeText](https://github.com/linkedin/detext), [GDMix](https://github.com/linkedin/gdmix), [XGBoost](https://github.com/dmlc/xgboost) and the residualy score coming from this model is boosted using a random effect linear model.
 The library supports incremental updates to the random effects components of a GAME model in response to mini-batches from data streams.
 Currently the following algorithms for updating a random effect are supported:

 - Linear regression.
 - Logistic regression.
 - Sequential Bayesian logistic regression (as described in the [Lambda Learner paper](https://arxiv.org/abs/2010.05154)).

 The library supports maintaining a model coefficient Hessian matrix, representing uncertainty about model coefficient values, in addition to point estimates of the coefficients.
-This allows techniques such as Thompson Sampling to be used during model serving.
+This allows us to use the random effect as a multi-armed bandit using techniques such as Thompson Sampling.

 ## Why Lambda Learner

 One of the most well-established applications of machine learning is in deciding what content to show website visitors.
 When observation data comes from high-velocity, user-generated data streams, machine learning methods perform a balancing act between model complexity, training time, and computational costs.
 Furthermore, when model freshness is critical, the training of models becomes time-constrained.
 Parallelized batch offline training, although horizontally scalable, is often not time-considerate or cost effective.

 Lambda Learner is capable of incrementally training the memorization part of the model (the random-effects components) as a booster over the generalization part.
-The frequent updates it brings can improve business metrics.
+The frequent updates to these booster models over already powerful fixed-effect models improve personalization.
+Additionally, it allows for applications that require online bandits that are updated quickly.

 In the GAME paradigm, random effects components can be trained independently of each other.
 This means that their update can be easily parallelized across nodes in a distributed computation framework.
 For example, this library can be used on top of Python Beam or PySpark.
 The distributed compute framework is used for parallelization and data orchestration, while the Lambda Learner library implements the update of random effects in individual compute tasks (DoFns in Beam or Task closures in PySpark).